 A Spanish novelist who captured the brutal poetry of post-war life, winning the Nobel Prize for his unflinching and innovative prose.

-Camilo José Cela’s literary career was forged in the crucible of the Spanish Civil War, an experience that left an indelible mark on his worldview.
-After fighting for Franco’s Nationalists, he turned to writing, producing work that was anything but celebratory.
-His 1942 debut, 'The Family of Pascual Duarte,' shocked readers with its violent, first-person narrative from a condemned murderer, effectively birthing the Spanish 'tremendismo' style.
-Cela’s writing was a deliberate provocation, using raw, often grotesque language to dissect the poverty and moral decay of Francoist Spain.
-His later masterpiece, 'The Hive,' presented a fragmented, collective portrait of Madrid’s underbelly, its publication banned in Spain and first appearing in Argentina.
-Despite his early political alignment, his work was frequently censored, and he became a complex, controversial giant of 20th-century Spanish letters, ultimately receiving the Nobel Prize in 1989 for his rich and provocative prose.
+Camilo José Cela published 'The Family of Pascual Duarte' in 1942, a violent first-person narrative from a condemned murderer that birthed the Spanish 'tremendismo' style.
+After fighting for Franco's Nationalists in the Spanish Civil War, he turned to writing.
+His work was a deliberate provocation, using raw, grotesque language to dissect poverty and moral decay under Francoist Spain.
+'The Hive,' his later masterpiece, presented a fragmented portrait of Madrid's underbelly; its publication was banned in Spain and first appeared in Argentina.
+Despite his early political alignment, his work was frequently censored.
+Cela became a complex, controversial giant of 20th-century Spanish letters, receiving the Nobel Prize in 1989.

 1901–1927